veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The explicit prohibition of the Filter key has the implicit effect of preserving the contents of XMP metadata streams as plain text that is visible to non-PDF aware tools.

+### PDF Validation Technical Working Group notes

+All requirements in the PDF/A-1 standard pertaining to XMP metadata address only the document level XMP package (the /Metadata entry in the document Catalog), and font metadata.
+But the ISO 19005-1 clause 6.7.2 "Metadata object stream dictionaries shall not contain the Filter key" explicitly requires all XMP Metadata streams in PDF/A-1 documents to be uncompressed, that is contain no /Filter key.

+However, all other non-document Metadata streams may not conform to XMP or even to XML format.

 * Object type: `PDMetadata`
 * Test condition: `Filter == null`
 * Specification: ISO 19005-1:2005
 * Levels: A, B

-## Rule 6.7.3-1
+## Rule <a name="6.7.3-1"></a>$

 ### Requirement

->*If a document information dictionary does appear at a document, then all of its entries that have analogous properties in predefined XMP schemas, shall also be embedded in the file in XMP form with equivalent values.*
+>*If [a document information dictionary appears in a document], then all of its entries that have analogous properties in predefined XMP schemas … shall also be embedded in the file in XMP form with equivalent values.*

 ### Error details

-Some of document information dictionary entries' that have analogous properties in predefined XMP schemas do not embedded or have not equivalent values in the file in XMP form.
+Some of the document information dictionary entries that have analogous properties in predefined XMP schemas are not embedded, or do not have equivalent values, in XMP form.

 The explicit requirement for equivalence between the values of document information dictionary entries and their analogous XMP properties has the implicit effect of providing unambiguous interpretation of that property's value.